*This post may contain affiliate links. Please see my disclosure for more details!*

-Easter 2020 is fast approaching and what better way to celebrate than with a quick, no bake, chocolate Easter treat?
-This recipe couldn’t be easier and you know it’s going to be good.
+With Easter around the corner, what better way to celebrate than with a quick, no bake, chocolate Easter treat?
+This recipe couldn't be easier and you know it's going to be good.

 Or you could always make this Easter Egg Rocky Road after Easter to use up leftover Easter eggs.